Arun3/Team_Ecomm/setup/README.txt

     After making this change, you'll need to restart the server (if it's already running).

- 7. To make the admin features functional, you will need to edit the Glassfish server so that the admin user has the proper permissions to access the pages she needs to access.
+ 7. To make the admin features functional, you will need to

+    a. edit the Glassfish server so that the admin user has the proper permissions to access the pages she needs to access.
 In the NetBeans IDE, navigate to the Services tab -> Servers -> GlassFish Server -> right-click and select "View Domain Admin Console" -> Configurations -> Server Config -> Security -> Realms -> File -> Manage Users -> New.
-Follow the instructions here, specifically Step 8: https://netbeans.org/kb/docs/javaee/ecommerce/security.html at the section titled "Create Users and/or Groups on the Server".
+Follow the instructions here, specifically Step 8: https://netbeans.org/kb/docs/javaee/ecommerce/security.html at the section titled "Create
+    Users and/or Groups on the Server".
+    b.
+Additionally, with GlassFish Server 4, also navigate to "View Domain Admin Console" -> Configurations -> Default Config -> Security and check the box "Default Principal to Role Mapping" and then click save.
+Do the same at "View Domain Admin Console" -> Configurations -> Server Config -> Security .
+    c.
+Finally, navigate to ~/glassfish-[version number]/glassfish/lib (Windows:
+    C:\Program Files\glassfish-[version]\) and edit glassfish\domains\domain1\config\domain.xml
+    so that <network-listener is on ports 9090 instead of 8080 and 9191 instead of 8181.
+    f.
+Restart the IDE and re-run the website.

 Notes: